astral-sh/ruff/docs/faq.md

 ## What is preview?

 Preview enables a collection of newer rules and fixes that are considered experimental or unstable.

-See the [preview documentation](https://beta.ruff.rs/docs/preview/) for more details..

-To see which rules are currently in preview, visit the [rules reference](https://beta.ruff.rs/docs/rules/).
+See the [preview documentation](https://beta.ruff.rs/docs/preview/) for more details; or, to see which rules are currently in preview, visit the [rules reference](https://beta.ruff.rs/docs/rules/).

 ## How can I tell what settings Ruff is using to check my code?